sap13/rsschool-cv/cv.md

 ### English: Pre-Intermediate (А2)
 * Started study at school;
-* Сommunication with a foreign person (basic questions, questions)
+* Сommunication with a foreign person (basic questions, basic answers)